revilowaldow/BITC/Sessions/2025/11 02 - Session 54.md

 [[Karla]]

-Party reported to Ke vthat Virtelle was missing, kidnapped [[Thodunn]] told Kav about his backstory and being a double agent
+Party reported to Kev that Virtelle was missing, kidnapped [[Thodunn]] told Kav about his backstory and being a double agent

+Aru investigates in the Lyberry
+	Story of an orc who held a bridge against a much larger force Formation of Northern Kingdoms several hundred years ago